Buckingham Palace Tickets

 Buckingham Palace is the official London residence of Her Majesty The Queen and serves as both home and office.
+It has 775 rooms including 19 State rooms, 52 Royal and guest bedrooms, 188 staff bedrooms, 92 offices and 78 bathrooms.
 For two months each summer when The Queen makes her annual visit to Scotland, the nineteen State Rooms of Buckingham Palace are open to the public.

-Visitors can also enjoy a walk in the palace's 39-acre garden which is an oasis for wildlife and offers superb views of the Garden Front of the Palace and the 19th-century lake.
+A complimentary audio tour provides a lively introduction to centuries of royal history and includes interviews with Royal Household staff about the working Palace and the works of art on display.
+Visitors can also enjoy a walk in the palace's 39-acre garden which is an oasis for wildlife and offers superb views of the west front of the Palace and the 19th-century lake.

 Address